how to write a brand mission statement

 American Airlines: is in business to provide safe, dependable and friendly air transportation to our customers, along with numerous related services.
 We’re dedicated to make every flight you take with us something special.

-Sure, those mission statements are okay on the surface level.
-They sound deliberate and altruistic and nice.
+Sure, those brand mission statements are okay on the surface level.
+They’re written to sound deliberate and altruistic and nice.
 But once you look a bit deeper, it’s easy to see there’s really nothing of substance there.
 No specificity.
 No practicality.
 No soul.
 I would love to ask each of those corporations how they’ll know when they’ve achieved their mission.
 I’d also love to learn their definitions of “better,” “connection,” “wide range,” “purpose-led,” “numerous related services,” and “something special.”

-I encourage you to avoid the corporate formula because as a visionary entrepreneur, you are the opposite of surface-level.
+I encourage you to avoid the corporate formula for writing your mission statement because as a visionary entrepreneur, you are the opposite of surface-level.

 You have a true desire to impact the world with your business.
 You provide actual value in exchange for money.
 You operate and make decisions with integrity.
 Don’t let the magic of that get swallowed up by word salad.

 Ready to get to work?
-Here’s how to write your brand mission!
+Here’s how to write a brand mission!
 First, ask yourself these questions:

 • What are you working toward in your business?
 Profit aside, what problem are you solving?

-• What’s special about the way you’re solving that problem?
+• What’s special about the way your brand is solving that problem?

 • Why does solving that problem matter?
 Why is it important?
 Why should people care?
 Why is it worth your time?